ProtopiaTech/workshop-apim-en/apimanagement-3.md

 Remember to set a CORS policy.

-The swagger file did not contain the name of the host so need to update
+The swagger file did not contain the name of the host so you need to update it manually

 - Select [Settings]
 - Amend Web Service URL to <https://markcolorapi.azurewebsites.net>